Welcome to the venue information page for The Ageas Bowl, home of Southern Brave.

 Accessible lifts provide access to hospitality suites and the Roof Terrace and are positioned in the lobbies of the main stands, pavilion and hotel.
 Some areas of the ground, including pitch level, require navigation via a short flight of stairs.

 There are Accessible Toilets located around the ground, at both ends of the Shane Warne and Ingleby-Mackenzie Stands, in the pavilion and at the Hilton End.
-For some matches these toilets are controlled by a RADAR key.
-If you have forgotten or do not have access to a RADAR key please ask an Information Steward or staff in The Ageas Bowl Store.
+For some matches, these toilets are controlled by a RADAR key.
+If you have forgotten or do not have access to a RADAR key, please ask an Information Steward or staff in The Ageas Bowl Store.
+In addition, a Changing Places Toilet can also be found in the Colin Ingleby-Mackenzie Stand concourse.

 Assistance dogs are welcome at the venue.